SLx64/TIGER2hs/README.md

 # Welcome to the official TIGER2h(s)<sub>PE</sub> repository

 Please find here the latest TIGER2h<sub>PE</sub> and TIGER2hs<sub>PE</sub> implementations for hybrid solvent replica exchange simulations with NAMD.
 We will also add here any news on new projects and applications for our methods.
-TIGER2h(s)<sub>PE</sub> is a optimized REMD derivative allowing enhanced sampling MD simulations to sample protein folding, protein-protein interactions, protein stucture refinements and protein conformational dynamics.
+TIGER2h(s)<sub>PE</sub> is an optimized REMD derivative allowing enhanced sampling MD simulations to sample protein folding, protein-protein interactions, protein structure refinements, and protein conformational dynamics.
+It offers to select the number of replicas independent from the system size and can effectively be used on any hardware NAMD can run on.
+With sufficiant resources, however, REMD simulations of huge systems can be efficiently realized to explore the conformational space of biological systems of unseen complexity.

 ## Usage